ceri-num/uv-cdaw/FrontEnd/TP/setup.md

 ## Create a new repository in Gvipers for your front end project
 Go to [Gvipers](https://gvipers.imt-lille-douai.fr/) and login.

 It is supposed that you already have created your git repository.
 If not, check the [Project presentation page](../../Projet/eval.md).
-We will store all the content of the front end project in a FrontEnd directory which will be automatically created by the Vue.js assistant.
+We will store all the content of the front end project in a `frontend` directory which will be automatically created by the Vue.js assistant.

 For the rest of this section, this repository is called `projet-cdaw`.